Soft mode dynamics associated with QCD critical point and color superconductivity -- pseudogap, anomalous dilepton production and electric conductivity: Electric conductivity and dilepton production rates

 In HIC, the DPR is observed as a function of the invariant mass $M=\sqrt{\omega^2-\bm{k}^2}$ to remove the effects of the motion of the medium.
 Shown in Fig.~\ref{fig:DPRM} is the invariant-mass spectra of DPR near the 2SC-PT (left) and QCD-CP (right)~\cite{Nishimura:2023oqn}.
 One finds that the anomalous enhancement of the DPR is observed at the low-mass region $M\lesssim200$~MeV.

-The low-energy-momentum limit of the DPR is related to the electric conductivity as is verified in Eqs.~\eqref{eq:sigma} and~\eqref{eq:DPR}.
-Therefore, the dilepton production in the HIC is enhanced when the medium created by the collisions passes through the red color region in the figure~\cite{Nishimura:2022mku,Nishimura:2023oqn}.
+The low energy-momentum limit of the DPR is related to the electric conductivity as is verified in Eqs.~\eqref{eq:sigma} and~\eqref{eq:DPR}.
+Therefore, the dilepton production in the HIC is enhanced when the medium created by the collisions passes through the red-color region in the figure.
 The existence of the two hot spots, corresponding to the 2SC-CP and QCD-CP, in Fig.~\ref{fig:sigma_3d} may suggest that the beam-energy scan can measure distinct peaks of the DPR~\cite{Nishimura:2023not}.